yk-liu/yk-liu.github.io/_posts/2018-11-23-Introduction-to-Cohomology/2018-11-23-Introduction-to-Cohomology.md

 \omega=\frac{-y}{x^2+y^2}\d x +\frac{x}{x^2+y^2}\d y
 $$

 is closed.
-However, the manifold now has a hole at $(0,0)$, it is not exact anymore.
+However, the manifold now has a hole at $(0,0)$, and it is not exact anymore.

 > **Proof that $\omega$ is not exact**:
 >